huiwenn/huiwenn.github.io/_posts/2020-01-21-spectral-clustering.md

     ```
 6. Assign the original point $$s_i$$ to the cluster $$j$$ where the $$i$$-th row of matrix $$Y$$ was assigned to.
 Implementation-wise, we reuse the ```clusters``` variable directly.

-To finish up, let's plot the results to see how it does -
+To finish up, here's two lines for plotting -

 ```python
 import matplotlib.pyplot as plt